J-Jillian/WhereInTheWorld/README.md

 The Where in the World app includes unit and integration tests to ensure the functionality of its features.
 These tests cover the backend components.
 ## Class Diagram and Use Case Diagram
 ## License

+## Happy coding 💙

+Thank you for using the Where in the World app!
+We hope you enjoy exploring different countries.